barryclark/jekyll-now/_posts/2016-9-25-Google's Huge Push.md

 ![Google car and pedestrian play the who goes first game](http://s3.amazonaws.com/theoatmeal-img/blog/google_self_driving_car/intersection.png)

 To further mitigate risk, you could drop your speed.
-Traffic studies consistently show that the risk of pedestrian dying from a collision increases dramatically as impact speed goes from 20 mph to 30 mph.
+Traffic studies consistently show that the risk of a pedestrian dying from a collision increases dramatically as impact speed goes from 20 mph to 30 mph.
 See for example, [this study by the AAA Foundation for Traffic Safety](https://www.aaafoundation.org/sites/default/files/2011PedestrianRiskVsSpeed.pdf){:target="_blank"}, where they found that the risk of pedestrian fatality is 10% at 23 mph impact speed, but rises to 50% by 31 mph.

 By limiting their cars to 25 mph, Google is almost guranteeing that their first serious collision with a pedestrian or cyclist will be below 20 mph, since the car has an extreme bias for safety.
 This means that they're unlikely to be involved in anything nasty like Tesla was for a long time.